JohnScolaro/personal-website/posts/brisbanes-suburbs.md

 [^1]: According to [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_Brisbane_suburbs) and not the official localities KML file, but I'm sure it's close enough.
 [^2]: Check out a topographic map [here](https://en-au.topographic-map.com/map-hrvggp/Upper-Mount-Gravatt/?center=-27.54313%2C153.08126&zoom=13) if you want to check.
 I don't have average for the offical suburb boundaries, but it does appear that _upper_ Mt Gravatt is actually lower than Mt Gravatt and Mt Gravatt East.
 [^3]: The source for this isn't on the wikipedia page, you need to go to the [Queensland Place Names](https://www.qld.gov.au/environment/land/title/place-names/queensland-place-names-search) website, and specifically search for "Algester".
+[^4]: The source for this quote is [here](https://www.couriermail.com.au/questnews/southeast/stones-corner-community-wins-battle-to-return-as-a-suburb/news-story/a481fd8c72fe3f56c6d7da4fc1d9ebb8) if you truely want to read about this marvelous event.

 ## MEmes to Sprinkle in in due course